-What kind of difficulties does SCCPP work with?
+What kind of issues does SCCPP work with?

 We work with a wide range of emotional and behavioural difficulties in children and young people up to the age of 18.
 Typical examples would include problems with anxiety, anger or behavioural problems.
-You can find more details by clicking on this link to our Difficulties/Issues We Work With page.
+You can find more details by clicking on this link to our Issues SCCPP Can Help With page.

-At SCCPP we don’t work with severe mental health problems where multi-disciplinary team approach is necessary or where in-patient treatment might be needed.
-For example, we would not take on children with a full blown eating disorder or psychosis.
+Due to the part-time nature of my availability, and the fact that I am a lone practitioner, I am unable to manage children and young people presenting with moderate or severe levels of risk ie suicidal ideation and or moderate or significant self-harm.
+Similarly, I am unable to work with severe mental health problems where a multi-disciplinary team approach is necessary or where in-patient treatment might be needed.
+For example, we would not take on children with a full-blown eating disorder or psychosis.

 What therapies do you offer?

-Clinical psychologists are trained in a broad range of therapeutic approaches and we draw on a range of techniques.
-As well as psycho-education, we draw on behavioural approaches, cognitive behavioural therapy, systemic family therapy, solution-focused therapy, and others.
-The choice of treatment depends upon best practice guidelines for the presenting problem and the method that suits circumstances and the particular child and family best.
-For example, if a one-off appointment has been agreed, then we would be more likely to draw on solution-focused approaches as these are specifically designed to suit short or very short pieces of work.
+Clinical psychologists are trained in a broad range of therapeutic approaches and I draw on a range of techniques.
+As well as psycho-education, I draw on behavioural approaches, cognitive behavioural therapy, systemic family therapy, solution-focused therapy, Acceptance and Commitment Therapy (ACT), and EMDR.
+The choice of treatment depends upon best practice guidelines for the presenting problem and the method that suits the circumstances and the particular child and family best.
+For example, if a one-off appointment has been agreed upon, then we would be more likely to draw on solution-focused approaches as these are specifically designed to suit short or very short pieces of work.

 How much will it cost?

-Do you guarantee confidentiality of the information about my family?
+Do you guarantee the confidentiality of the information about my family?